WeikangLin/IOI/README.md

 #### For the Bayesian interpretation framework of the two-dataset IOI:
-Enter the obtained two-dataset IOI value and the number of parameters
+Enter the obtained two-dataset IOI value and the number of parameters.